Freeman barrister makes Shane Sutton doping allegations

 Sutton has denied taking banned drugs during his cycling career.

-Richard Freeman’s barrister has claimed a current British Cycling coach used a Coke can containing urine to try to help Shane Sutton cover up a doping offence during his riding career.
+Richard Freeman’s barrister has claimed that a current British Cycling coach used a Coke can containing urine to try to help Shane Sutton cover up a doping offence during the Australian’s riding career.

-The explosive allegation was among several against Sutton raised by the former British Cycling doctor’s barrister Mary O’Rourke QC during Dr Freeman’s ongoing medical tribunal on Tuesday.
+The allegation was among several against Sutton raised by Dr Freeman’s barrister Mary O’Rourke QC during his ongoing medical tribunal on Tuesday.

 Sutton is a key witness but walked out of the tribunal – called by the General Medical Council to assess Dr Freeman’s fitness to practise – on November 12 and has not returned, having denied O’Rourke’s allegations that he is a “bully, a liar and a doper”.